jonascesconetto/decision-maker/README.md

 - Node
 - NPM
 - Body Parser
+- Chance
 - Chart.js
 - dotenv
 - EJS
 - Express
 - Jquery UI
 - Knex
+- Knex-logger
 - Mailgun-js
+- Morgan
+- Node-sass-middleware
 - pg

+## Future features

+- Linking to calender invites for specific event dates
+- Deleting polls so that they are no longer visible on the site
+- Sending email notifications on opening and closing of polls to voters and admin

 # Authors
 - Clive [@silentscribe](https://github.com/silentscribe)